Advice for buying a car privately

 December and January can also be good months to buy a car if you’re looking to get a better price.
-Sellers may be looking for a quick sale in the run up to Christmas or at the start of the New Year, so you might be able to knock some extra off.
+Sellers may be looking for a quick sale in the run up to Christmas or at the start of the New Year, so you might be able to negotiate some money off.

-Now that you know how to look for a car and what to check when you’re viewing it, what is needed from you to purchase a vehicle?
+Now that you know where to look for a car and what to check when you’re viewing it, what is needed from you to purchase a vehicle?

 If you’re purchasing privately, there won’t be any finance options available.
 This means the seller will be looking for the total sum up front, either in cash or via bank transfer, so you should make sure that you can afford to pay this way.

 Before you pick the car up and drive it away, you must be insured on the vehicle and it must be taxed.
 You should organise this in advance.